fzaninotto 5 months ago

 I'm using one called ntfy.sh now; it's good; has all the use-case & app and stuff.
 Self hostable FTW.

-• mazambazz a month ago
+• mazambazz 5 months ago

 Ntfy is phenomenal.
 I love having my own compiled app for the background notifications on a self-hosted instance.
 It's so easy to hook any update or alerts I want into and get it delivered to any of my devices.